What Is Zostavax?

 - Cardiovascular event

-Compensation in past medical injury lawsuits has included payment for medical costs, lost wages, pain and suffering or wrongful death when the patient has died.
-There are no guarantees but anyone who suffered injury after Zostavax vaccine should seek advice from a lawyer familiar with Zostavax and vaccine injury.
+Because the Zostavax lawsuits are still rather recent, it is difficult to know what the cases may settle for.
+Compensation in past medical injury lawsuits has included payment for medical costs, lost wages, pain and suffering, or wrongful death when the patient has died.

 Notwithstanding claims relating to this product, the drug/medical device remains approved by the U.S. FDA.